Armenian Cypriots: Armenian genocide recognition

-On the level of the ordinary people, most Cypriots are aware of the great calamity the Armenian nation suffered during 1894–1923 and have always been supportive and sympathetic towards Armenians; the Armenian genocide refugees who remained in Cyprus were in the unique position of escaping from Ottoman Turks and living amicably amongst Turkish-Cypriots.
+Most Cypriots are aware of the Armenian genocide and are supportive and sympathetic towards Armenians.
+Armenian genocide refugees who remained in Cyprus were in the unique position of escaping from Ottoman Turks and living amicably amongst Turkish Cypriots.

-Cyprus has been one of the pioneering countries in recognising the Armenian genocide, when on 25 January 1965 Foreign Minister Spyros Kyprianou first raised the issue to the General Assembly of the United Nations.
-Prior to his powerful speech, a delegation comprising ARF Dashnaktsoutiun Bureau members Dr. Papken Papazian and Berj Missirlian, as well as Armenian National Committee of Cyprus members Anania Mahdessian and Vartkes Sinanian, handed him a memorandum urging Cyprus' support in raising the issue at the United Nations.
+On 25 January 1965 the Foreign Minister of Cyprus, Spyros Kyprianou first raised the issue of recognition of the Armenian genocide to the General Assembly of the United Nations.
+Prior to his speech, a delegation comprising ARF Bureau members Papken Papazian and Berj Missirlian, as well as Armenian National Committee of Cyprus members Anania Mahdessian and Vartkes Sinanian, handed him a memorandum urging Cyprus's support in raising the issue at the United Nations.

-Cyprus was also the first European country (and the second world-wide, after Uruguay) to officially recognise the Armenian genocide.
-On 24 April 1975, after the determined efforts and the submission by Representative Dr. Antranik L. Ashdjian, Resolution 36 was voted unanimously by the House of Representatives.
+Cyprus was the first European country (and the second world-wide, after Uruguay) to officially recognise the genocide.
+On 24 April 1975, after the efforts and submission by Representative Antranik L. Ashdjian, Resolution 36 was voted unanimously by the House of Representatives.
 Representative Aram Kalaydjian was instrumental in passing unanimously through the House of Representatives two more resolutions regarding the Armenian genocide: Resolution 74/29–04–1982, submitted by the Foreign Relations' Parliamentary Committee, and Resolution 103/19–04–1990, submitted by all parliamentary parties.
 Resolution 103 declared 24 April as a National Remembrance Day of the Armenian genocide in Cyprus.

-Since 1965, when Cypriot government officials started participating in the annual Armenian Genocide functions, Cyprus' political leaders are often keynote speakers in those functions organised to commemorate the Armenian genocide.
+Since 1965, when Cypriot government officials started participating in the annual Armenian Genocide functions, Cyprus's political leaders are often keynote speakers in those functions organised to commemorate the Armenian genocide.
 Over the last years, there is usually a march starting from the centre of Nicosia and ending at the Virgin Mary church in Strovolos, where a commemorative event takes place in front of the Armenian Genocide Monument; other events also take place, such as blood donations.

 Social life

-The Armenian-Cypriot community has traditionally had an active and structured social life.
-Various charity, cultural, educational and social events are organised, such as fund-raisers/bazaars, art/book exhibitions, dancing/theatre performances, balls, lunches, film screenings, camps/excursions in Cyprus and abroad (panagoum), as well as lectures and commemoration ceremonies regarding Armenia, Nagorno-Karabakh, the Armenian Diaspora and the Armenian genocide.
+The Armenian Cypriot community has traditionally had an active and structured social life.
+Various charity, cultural, educational and social events are organised, such as fund-raisers/bazaars, art/book exhibitions, dancing/theatre performances, balls, lunches, film screenings, camps/excursions in Cyprus and abroad (panagoum), as well as lectures and commemoration ceremonies regarding Armenia, Nagorno-Karabakh, the Armenian diaspora and the Armenian genocide.

 The main venue for community events is the AYMA club and the "Vahram Utidjian" Hall, at the basement of the Armenian Prelature building, both in Strovolos, Nicosia.
 In the past, numerous events were organised at the Melkonian Educational Institute in Aglandjia, the hall of the Armenian Club in Nicosia or the hall of the old AGBU club in Nicosia.
 School events take place at the open amphitheatre or the newly built auditorium of Nicosia's Nareg Armenian School.
 More recently, some community events have been organised at the Larnaca Armenian Club or Limassol's Armenian church hall.